shash42/ApertiumBidixGen/Tool/README.md

 The algorithm reads from a simple internal format different from both Apertium Bilingual Dictionaries and RDF Data.
 This is so that in the future if data from more sources needs to be taken, they can be converted into this simple format by writing only a new parsing script.
 After that, the algorithm can use this data too. <br>

+Typically, you will have to parse the provided directories once after installation.
+In the future you can reuse that parsed data.
+If you add any new bidixes, you'll have to parse them too. <br>

 First, it's important to describe the lang-file-list.
 This is what is passed to both for Apertium bidix format and RDF CSV parsing.
 It's an easy format for other parsers too.
 It consists of multiple "blocks" where one block provides the data for one language pair.
 It is defined as follows: <br>

 > Path <br>